 • Professional competence

-An ad-hoc selection panel including community stakeholders will then be convened for each project to review the qualified candidates and make selection recommendations.
+The ad-hoc selection panel including community stakeholders will review the qualified candidates and make selection recommendations.
 The panel’s recommendation will be forwarded to the Arts Commission for final approval.

 How To Apply